Reusable shopping bag: History

+In 1990s, governments in some countries started to impose taxes on distribution of disposable plastic bags or to regulate the use of them.
+Some supermarkets have encouraged shoppers to stop using disposable plastic bags, by for example offering inexpensive reusable shopping bags or providing information on plastic bags' environmental damage.

 United States

 First introduced in the US in 1977, plastic shopping bags for bagging groceries at stores flourished in the 1980s and 1990s, replacing paper bags.
-In 1990s, governments in some countries started to impose taxes on distribution of disposable plastic bags or to regulate the use of them.
-Some supermarkets have encouraged shoppers to stop using disposable plastic bags, by for example offering inexpensive reusable shopping bags or providing information on plastic bags' environmental damage.
-The physical shape of reusable shopping bags is often different than was typical before the prevalence of plastic bags.
-The apparel industry promotes reusable shopping bags as sustainable fashion.

 Many supermarkets encourage the use of reusable shopping bags to increase sales and profit margins.
 Most non woven bags cost $0.10–0.25 to produce but are sold for $0.99–$3.00.
 As stores receive diminishing returns due to saturated markets, there are concerns that prices will drop and they will become the new single-use bag.
 Some major supermarket chains have string or calico bags available for sale.
 They are sold with announcement of environmental issues in many cases.
 The ones sold in supermarkets often have designs related to nature, such as prints of trees or that of the earth, in order to emphasize environmental issues.
 One startup company out of Duluth, Minnesota, embroiders their bags with their local Aerial Lift Bridge on it.
 Some supermarkets have rewards programs for customers who bring their own shopping bags.
 When the customers collect a certain number of points, they can usually get discount coupons or gifts, which motivate customers to reduce plastic bag use.
 Some retailers such as Whole Foods Market and Target offer a cash discount for bringing in reusable bags.

 Since 1999, 6.25 billion reusable bags were imported into the United States for resale and give-aways under Harmonized Tariff Code (HTC) 4202923031 as reported by the United States International Trade Commission.

 Most U.S. grocery store customers do not bring their own bags, and many reusable bags go unused by customers, according to a 2008 article in the Wall Street Journal.

 In 2009, Walmart Stores proposed turning three California stores into reusable-bag-only stores.
 Concurrently, Walmart was prepared to introduce a $0.15 reusable bag.
 On 23 October 2009, Walmart abandoned plans to remove carrier bags and introduced the new lower-cost bags.
 In contrast to previous bags sold at $0.99 and $0.50, these lower cost bags may reduce price incentive to reuse these heavier-duty bags.